l1npengtul/kindkapibari/coconutpak/README.md

-# The Coconut v0.1 Standard
+# The CoconutPak v0.1 Standard

 ### 1. What is an coconut?
-Coconuts are packages that allow users to add custom extensions to Capybafirmations.
+CoconutPaks are packages that allow users to add custom extensions to Capybafirmations.
 Things such as themes, custom text, and asset overrides.

 Everything is UTF-8.
 No "but"s.
 Fvck your non-compliant wincringe 10 installation.